paszu/3DSRepo/Region-Changing.md

 **You MUST have already completed Part 5 and installed arm9loaderhax + Luma3DS to use this.**

-*For the eShop to be functional (Old 3DS only, New 3DS cannot access eShop after region change), you MUST [delete your eShop account](http://en-americas-support.nintendo.com/app/answers/detail/a_id/74/~/how-to-delete-a-nintendo-eshop-account) before starting then format the system once you have completed all steps.
-You must then create a new eShop account.
-You will lose all user data such as games, DLC, themes, and saves (unless you back them up with something like [JK Save Manager](https://gbatemp.net/threads/413143/)).*
+*This process will unlink your NNID from the system, since it will no longer be compatible with it.
+NNID's are locked to the region of the device that created them, and cannot be transferred between regions without a very complex and advanced process.*

 Note that region changing is experimental and can break several things.

+*After this process, only Old 3DSs will be able to access the eShop after creating an NNID.
+Region changed New 3DSs cannot access the eShop!*

-**Region changing is almost completely unnecessary since Luma3DS now supports out of region games and individual [title region emulation](https://github.com/AuroraWright/Luma3DS/wiki/Options-and-usage).**
+**Region changing is almost completely unnecessary since Luma3DS supports out of region games and individual [title region emulation](https://github.com/AuroraWright/Luma3DS/wiki/Options-and-usage).**

 #### What you need